bpasanek/puzzlepoesis/puzzles.md

 # Puzzles

 Find below a sampling of some of the puzzles we have constructed so far.
+We also show off our puzzles on [Instagram](https://www.instagram.com/puzzlepoesis/).

 <ul>